 Discussion of used components:

-Explain each component and its implementation and give the circuit diagram.

-During the lab designing part, Nor, And and Nand were used to construct the circuit.

 The inclusive NOR (Not – OR) gate has an output that is normally at logic level “1” and only goes “LOW” to logic level “0” when ANY of its inputs are at logic level “1”.
 The Logic NOR Gate is the reverse or “Complementary” form of the inclusive OR gate.
 The output state of a “Logic AND Gate” only returns “LOW” again when ANY of its inputs are at a logic level “0”.
-In other words for a logic AND gate, any LOW input will give a LOW output.
+In other words, for a logic AND gate, any LOW input will give a LOW output.
 The NAND (Not – AND) gate has an output that is normally at logic level “1” and only goes “LOW” to logic level “0” when ALL of its inputs are at logic level “1”.
 The Logic NAND Gate is the reverse or “Complementary” form of the AND gate discussed previously.
 Logic diagrams are shown below.

-3. Discussion of actual solution: Explain the actual implementation of the whole design and give the circuit diagrams.
+3. Discussion of actual solution:

 Lab instruction was read firstly.
 A complete truth table was built according to the given circuit diagram.
 The circuit was then implemented by using block diagram in Quartus II software.
 Each part of the circuit was named and connected.
 It was then compiled successfully with zero errors.
 The time diagram was tested after and the designed circuit was finally connected and simulated on Altera DE2-115 board.
 First four of the eighteen switches on the board counting from right were standing for A, B, C and D inputs of the circuit.
 The LED red light on each switch stand for 0 value of the output when it was off and 1 while it was on.
 After starting the circuit simulation, the circuit was then proved designing correctly by observing the outputs while changing the values of the four inputs.
 The whole procedure was then showed to TA for rechecking.

-4. Discussion of tool (Optional): Give brief explanation of the used tool and any related equipment.
-You may give your own
+4. Discussion of tool (Optional):

-comments on the tool.
+Used tools and related equipment’s list:

+Quartus II (web edition):

+Quartus II is programmable logic device design software produced by Altera.
+Digital circuits can be built and functioned on its simulator for computer architecture designing purpose.
+The software can also be connected to Altera DE2-115 board (introduction #2) which produced by same company to simulate and test circuits.

+Altera DE2-115 board:

+Altera DE2-115 board has USB-Blaster cable and Power supplied by 12V/2A power source.
+18 switches and LED lights can operate multiple-input digital circuits and test the outputting results.

-5. Discussion of challenging problems (Bonus): Discuss any challenging problem that you encountered when trying to solve
+5. Discussion of challenging problems (Bonus):

-the problem, whether it was the tool or the algorithm or the code or some other factor.

-ad However, we managed to finish the lab before the lab section, but Quartus II has a massive of data that would take a huge amount of time to download under university internet area.
+In all, theoretical data matches experimental data and laws had been verified.
+Everything worked as expected.
+However, we managed to finish the lab before the lab section, but Quartus II has a massive of data that would take a huge amount of time to download under university internet area.
 Therefore, we searched around the libraries and labs in university campus; And finally finished the lab at Colonel By hall B302 before the lab section.

 Simulation and Verification Part

 1. Shown simulation/synthesis results